Agoric/documentation/CONTRIBUTING.md

 First, our link checker does **not** check `router-link` style links.
 Please only use Markdown style links.

 Next, your Markdown links should be to the `.md` Markdown files in the Doc repo.
-VuePress processing will change both the `.md` files and links to them to be `.html`.
+VuePress processing changes both the `.md` files and links to them to be `.html`.

 Use relative links instead of absolute ones for any links to files or folders in the Documentation repo.
 Relative links open in the same browser tab when clicked on, absolute links open a new tab.

+However, there's a trick you can use that's easier than writing a complicated relative link.
-Use this trick to make writing links easier.
-While it's easy enough to, say, write a relative link to something in the same folder as the file you're writing (something like `(./assets/my-diagram.svg)` to include an image), it can be tricky to remember/figure out what the right syntax is for relative linking to a file two folders up, in a different upper folder, and then two levels down from there on a different branch of the file structure.
+While it's easy enough to, say, write a relative link to something in the same folder as the file you're writing (something like `(./assets/my-diagram.svg)` to include an image), it can be difficult to remember/figure out what the right syntax is for relative linking to a file two folders up, in a different upper folder, and then two levels down from there on a different branch of the file structure.

 Instead, VuePress considers `main` the top of the file hierarchy.
 So you can always get to, say, a Glossary entry by just linking to `(/glossary/#allocation)`; its path starting at `main`.
 Any path starting with just `/` starts at `main`.
 These links also open in the same browser tab.

-VuePress turns every header in a Markdown file to an HTML anchor you can link to so clicking take you directly to that file location.
+VuePress turns every header in a Markdown file to an HTML anchor you can link to, so clicking such a link takes you directly to that file location (called *slugifying* by WordPress and other blogging platforms).
 At the end of the link, append a `#` to the file name, followed by the header text.
 The header text must be altered to be 1) all lower case.
 2) All non-alphanumerics, including spaces, are replaced by hyphens (except there aren't any trailing hyphens at the end).